-The first step to helping a child with sensory processing issues enjoy summertime is having a strong understanding his specific needs.
+The first step to helping a child with sensory processing issues enjoy summertime is having a strong understanding her specific needs.
 Sensory processing issues come in many shapes and sizes, and no two kids are exactly the same.
 An activity like going to the beach might be a huge treat for one child and miserable for another, depending on their individual sensitivities.

 “For children with tactile hypersensitivity something like going to the beach can be a nightmare,” says Lindsey Biel, an occupational therapist and author of Sensory Processing Challenges: Effective Clinical Work with Kids & Teens.
 “They can’t stand the way the sun feels on their skin, or the sand on their feet.”